planetarium/snack.planetarium.dev/content/posts/2021/10/libplanet-0.11-0.19/index.eng.md

 the [`Block<T>.ProtocolVersion` property][Block<T>.ProtocolVersion], which is
 a 32-bit integer.
 Those numbers solely represent a version of the network protocol, which is distinct from a version of the library package (on NuGet Gallery).
-According to Semantic Versioning, patch releases never increase the protocol version, but only minor and major release can increase it.[^2]
+In compliance with Semantic Versioning, patch releases will never increase the protocol version, but only minor and major release can increase it.[^2]

 As of Libplanet [0.19.0], the current protocol version is 2, and any blocks